helloindustry/nathanpeterson.net/blog/posts/2013-03-10-if-god-is-for-us.md

 ---
 date: 2013-03-10
-title: "Blog Post: If God Is For Us"
+title: "If God Is For Us"
 ---
 <p>I&#8217;m standing here, singing that if God is for us, who can be against us.
 I&#8217;m mouthing it because I have no voice, but I&#8217;m still trying very hard to mean it.</p>